industrial-edge/upload-app-to-iem-with-iectl/README.md

 This application example shows how to use IE Publisher CLI to automatically upload applications to the Industrial Edge Management.

 ### General task
-The main goal of this example is to show how to create shell script to automatically upload applications to IEM.
-Provided shell script can run as a standalone script, in docker image or even can be implemented in CI/CD pipeline.
+The main goal of this example is to show how to create shell script  with CLI commands to automatically upload applications to IEM.
+Provided shell script can run as a standalone script, in docker image or can be even implemented in CI/CD pipeline.

 ## Requirements